About our Speakers

 Dervla McCabe works closely with an exciting portfolio of Food & Drink HPSUs (High Potential Start Ups) and supports them to harness valuable opportunities and provides access to a expansive network of industry personal and investors.
 Dervla works with companies across varying development stages, from pre-Seed, Seed to Scale, supporting the companies at all stages through a mixture of grant and equity products.
 Dervla leads out on the Food Works programme, a dedicated 10-month investment accelerator programme for food & beverage companies.

-Cornel Klien
+Cornel Klein

 Research Program Manager at Siemens Foundational Technologies in Munich